 Are you a small business that calculates the payroll and tax by hand?
 When an employee waits for his salary but doesn’t receive it accordingly, the employer might be cursed because payment and tax are something that can create panic, whatever method an employer uses.
 Like payroll, tax withholding is also an essential area for an employer.
 As the total tax calculated can be bifurcated into two categories, it is mandatory to understand the difference between Payroll Tax vs Income Tax.
-Not that an employer can guarantee employee satisfaction but can also avoid wage violations.
+The employer can even avoid salary offence along with ensuring the satisfaction of the employees.

 If you are a small business, calculating tax by hand may be paralyzing, but again you don’t have to be.
 Whether you use software or not, it is better to take in the knowledge.
 Payroll Tax vs Income Tax differs a lot based on calculation.
 Here are the details of the same.